Attribution 4.0 (CC BY 4.0)https://creativecommons.org/licenses/by/4.0/

 Key observations: Insights from 2023

-Based on our analysis ACS 2019-2023 5-Year Estimates, we present the following observations: - All workers, aged 15 years and older: In Burdette, while the Census reported a median income of $33,000 for all female workers aged 15 years and older, data for males in the same category was unavailable due to an insufficient number of sample observations.
+Based on our analysis ACS 2019-2023 5-Year Estimates, we present the following observations: - All workers, aged 15 years and older: In Industry, the Census Bureau did not report the median income for all workers aged 15 years and older, regardless of work hours, for both males and females due to an insufficient number of sample observations.

-Because income data for males was not available from the Census Bureau, conducting a comprehensive analysis of gender-based pay disparity in the town of Burdette was not possible.
+Due to unavailability of income data for both males and females, conducting a comprehensive analysis of gender-based pay disparity in the city of Industry was not possible.

 When available, the data consists of estimates from the U.S. Census Bureau American Community Survey (ACS) 2019-2023 5-Year Estimates.
 All incomes have been adjusting for inflation and are presented in 2023-inflation-adjusted dollars.